 - In a bowl, mix together the flour, baking soda and salt.
 Set aside.

-- In a large bowl, using an electric mixer, beat the butter, peanut butter, and both sugars until creamy.
+- In a mixing bowl, using an electric mixer, beat the shortening, peanut butter, brown sugar and just ½ cup of the granulated sugar.

-- Stir in the egg and vanilla.
-When fully blended, stir in the flour mixture, followed by the chips.
+- Beat in the egg and vanilla, scraping down the side of the bowl.
+When fully blended, stir in the flour mixture to makes a dough.

 - Let the cookies cool and serve.